-When the water temperature reaches the mid-40s, anglers should fish for crappie in the creek channels using either live bait or by very slowly trolling a small jig.
-As the water starts to warm in late-February and early-March, crappie will congregate in 10 to 15 feet of water in creek channels and around submerged trees, bridge abutments, roadbeds and under boathouses that contain brush.
-Dropping live minnows and small crappie jigs into these structures is the best way to fish during the winter months.
+When the water temperature reaches the mid-40s, anglers should fish for crappie in creek channels or in brush piles using either live bait or by trolling very slowly with small jigs.
+As the water starts to warm in March, crappie will congregate in 10 to 15 feet of water in creek channels and around submerged trees, bridge abutments, roadbeds and under boathouses that contain brush.
+Flipping live minnows and small crappie jigs into these structures is the best way to fish during the winter months.

 The areas with the largest numbers of crappie on the Georgia side of the lake include Eastanollee Creek, Gum Log Creek, Shoal Creek and Lightwood Log Creek.
 In the spring, target visible structure in backwater areas.
 If you catch one crappie at a location, there will be plenty more in the same vicinity.